I have an exercise for you to do tomorrow morning when you wake up.

 Becoming a better person, and someone who is more successful in what they do, will take time, but it can be accomplished.

 Here’s the thing: you have a powerful brain.

 By thinking critically about what you want, asking good, penetrating, and thoughtful questions at yourself, and getting answers will result in some action items to implement.

 With these action items comes a call to become better as a person and a shift in your mindset.

 With affirmations, you can influence your life and become who you want to be.

 Mindset is Everything

 Consistent efforts added up over time WILL lead to amazing success and results.
-This sentence is one of my driving forces in life.

 Many people, myself included, deal with a lack of consistency.

 Think about exercising.
 Maybe you exercise 3 times one week and only 1 the next.
 Maybe the week after 0 times and the week after that 2 times.
 The results you want probably won’t come from this routine.